markandgo/Lua-FOV/readme.txt

 gets called when a cell is visible.
 A light origin and radius is also required for input.

+At permissiveness level 5, the light source acts as a point at the center of the square, and at permissiveness level 10, the entire square is the light source.

 More information can be found by searching:
 FOV using recursive shadowcasting - Björn Bergström Precise permissive field of view - Jonathon Duerig